-The main characteristics we modeled in the device layer, were related to VR actions or concepts e.g. VR_Marker which stores the characteristics of a Virtual Reality marker such as the ones used in the AR Toolkit library [KBBM99] depicted in Figure 10.9 along with the concept.
+The main characteristics we modeled in the device layer, were related to VR actions or concepts e.g. VR\Marker which stores the characteristics of a Virtual Reality marker such as the ones used in the AR Toolkit library [KBBM99] depicted in Figure 10.9 along with the concept.
 The aforementioned library was used in our implementation.
-The device Layer stored also the different user interactions that come from teh User Goal and Sub-goal divisions as explained in Chapter 4.
+The device Layer also stored the different user interactions that come from the User Goal and Sub-goal divisions as explained in Chapter 4.